What is Work Study?

 How do I qualify?

 These funds are offered by the college based on financial need and the availability of funds.
 You must complete the Free Application for Federal Student Aid (FAFSA) to determine if you qualify.
-If you did not receive a Federal Work Study Eligibility Offer and you are interested, reach out to Student Financial Services to see if you could qualify.
+If you are interested in Federal Work Study, contact the Finanical Aid Office to check if you are eligible.

 What paperwork is needed?

-Besides your Work Study Permit, Human Resources will have employment forms for you to complete.
-For this you will need originals of documents to verify eligibility to work in the United States (either a combination of your driver’s license and your Social Security card or birth certificate, or an unexpired U.S. or foreign passport).
+Human Resources will email you when they receive your permit; they will have employment forms for you to complete.
+For this you will need originals of documents to verify eligibility to work in the United States (either a combination of your driver’s license and your Social Security card or birth certificate, or an unexpired U.S. passport).
 You will also need a voided check to sign up for direct deposit of your paycheck.

 How will I be paid?